awesome-pro/neon-website/content/docs/guides/cloudflare-hyperdrive.md

        ('1984', 'George Orwell');
    ```

-### Retrieve your Neon database connection string
+### Retrieve your Unique database connection string

-Log in to the Neon Console and navigate to the **Connection Details** section to find your database connection string.
+Log in to the Unique Console and navigate to the **Connection Details** section to find your database connection string.
 It should look similar to this:

 ```bash
 postgresql://alex:AbC123dEf@ep-cool-darkness-123456.us-east-2.aws.neon.tech/dbname?sslmode=require